Interstate 585 South Carolina

 Interstate 585 opened as a freeway for U.S. 176 in 1957.1,5 It was built in conjunction with projects to upgrade the U.S. 29 bypass of Spartanburg to Interstate 85.

-U.S. 176 was upgraded to Interstate standards from Business Loop I-85 northwest to Interstate 85 as part of a two-phase project starting in 2003.
+U.S. 176 was upgraded to Interstate standards from Business Loop I-85 northwest to Interstate 85 as part of a two phase project starting in 2003.
 The first phase involved interchange construction at both Campus Boulevard to USCS and Valley Falls Road.
-Phase two focused on upgrading the remainder of U.S. 176 to Interstate 85.2 Costing $62 million, road work was formally completed following a ribbon cutting ceremony held on October 25, 2006.3
+Phase two focused on upgrading the remainder of U.S. 176 to I-85.2 Costing $62 million, road work was formally completed following a ribbon cutting ceremony held on October 25, 2006.3

-Further south in Spartanburg, a $3.5-million project added a new off-ramp from Interstate 585 east to South Carolina 9 (Church Street) to replace an adjacent ramp to U.S. 221 (Whitney Road).
-The work modified the S.C.
-9 on-ramp to I-585 into a distributor roadway connecting the new S.C.
+Further south in Spartanburg, a $3.5 million project added a new off-ramp from Interstate 585 east to S.C.
+9 (Church Street), replacing an adjacent ramp to U.S. 221 (Whitney Road).
+The work modified the entrance ramp bringing S.C.
+9 south onto I-585 into a distributor roadway connecting the new S.C.
 9 exit with U.S. 221.
 This replaced a weaving traffic pattern on the I-585 mainline leftover from the 1950s design of the freeway.
-Construction on the ten-month project started in May 2005.4
+Construction on the ten month long project started in May 2005.4

 The California Avenue overpass at Exit 24 was damaged by a tractor trailer hauling machinery in January 2014.
-The incident dislocated the span by nearly five feet, leading to its closure and demolition.5 A $12-million project followed to replace both the damaged span and to raise the height on the nearby bridge carrying S.C.
-9 over I-585 by two feet.6 The California Avenue bridge reopened in March 2015, followed by the completion of associated I-585 repaving and the S.C.
-9 overpass work in mid-June 2015.7
+The incident dislocated the span by nearly five feet, leading to its closure and subsequent demolition.5 A $12 million project followed to replace both the damaged span and to raise the height on the nearby bridge carrying S.C.
+9 over I-585 by two feet.6 The California Avenue bridge reopened in March 2015.
+Associated repaving along I-585 and work on the S.C.
+9 overpass were completed in mid June 2015.7

 South End – Spartanburg, South Carolina